 As consumers come to expect real-time responsiveness from brands, legacy customer support systems that rely on rows of humans in call centers will feel the crush.
 This is where artificial intelligence steps in.

-In August, Facebook announced “M,” a personal digital assistant that lives inside of Messenger and is “powered by artificial intelligence that’s trained and supervised by people.”
+Last August, Facebook announced “M,” a personal digital assistant that lives inside of Messenger and is “powered by artificial intelligence that’s trained and supervised by people.”
 Facebook is not the first tech giant to enter the consumer AI space: Apple (Siri), Google (Google Now), and Microsoft (Cortana) are already there.
 But Facebook’s focus on human-assisted AI is important for mastering the idiosyncrasies of personalized, real-time communication at scale.

 Another company leveraging human-assisted AI on behalf of brands is msg.ai, a startup whose software creates customized, 1:1 conversations at scale between brands and consumers.
 This includes personalized product recommendations, fielding questions about product availability, and providing assistance with purchases.
 The company is well-positioned to be the Buddy Media of its time, assisting brands in this new era of “conversational commerce,” just as Buddy did during the rise of Social 1.0.